 Researchers have also found that mental puzzles are solved more accurately, and product reviews read more closely, when the font chosen requires greater attention to be paid.

 Two Ways of Thinking

 Why should font choice make such a difference?

 The answer lies in the way we think.

-Most of the challenges that face us each day can be dealt with perfectly effectively by a form of thinking that operates, much of the time, outside conscious awareness.
-While this allows us to do much of our routine on ‘autopilot’ as it were the system is—as the Moses Illusion demonstrates—prone to error.
+Most of the challenges that face us each day can be dealt with perfectly effectively through a form of thinking that operates, much of the time, outside conscious awareness.
+While this allows us to do much of our routine on "autopilot," the system is—as the Moses Illusion demonstrates—prone to error.

-When a task is perceived as unfamiliar, unusual, or especially difficult we are obliged to invest greater time and attention in tackling it.
-We reflect, we analyse, we apply reason and logic.
-Such thought processes are relatively slow, can only handle limited amounts of information at any one time and consume a great deal of energy.
+When a task is perceived as unfamiliar, unusual, or especially difficult we are obliged to invest greater time and attention to tackling it.
+We reflect, we analyze and apply reason and logic.
+Such thought processes are relatively slow, can only handle limited amounts of information at any one time, and consume a great deal of energy.

-A familiar font enables the eyes to skim effortlessly across the text, often without much attention being paid.
-The unfamiliar font, by contrast, slows us down and so increases our chances of spotting anomalies—like the substitution of Moses for Noah.
+A familiar font enables the eyes to skim effortlessly across a text, often without much attention being paid.
+An unfamiliar font, by contrast, slows us down and so increases our chances of spotting anomalies—like the substitution of Moses for Noah.

-By moving away from the very easy-to-read fonts in the traditional text books, teachers in the Ohio study encouraged students to pay closer attention to and think more deeply about what they were reading.
+By moving away from the easy-to-read fonts in the traditional textbooks, teachers in the Ohio study encouraged students to pay closer attention—and think more deeply about—what they were reading.